josh-ashkinaze/plurals/README.md

 - Creative ideation (e.g., get ideas from multiple LLMs with different perspectives/roles for hypothesis generation, creative ideas, or product design)

+# Collaborators 🤝

+If you are interested in collaborating, please reach out to Joshua Ashkinaze (jashkina@umich.edu).
+We are running more experiments to test how and when these simulated social ensembles can augment humans.